 Each month that variable-rate debt, such as the extendible municipal commercial paper, is outstanding, the State is required by the program resolution to provide to the trustee a certificate setting forth the program's "variable-rate take-out capacity" and "variable-rate debt exposure."
 Variable-rate take-out capacity measures the State's ability, given certain conservative interest rate assumptions, to convert variable-rate debt to fixed-rate debt.
 Variable-rate debt exposure measures the program's outstanding variable-rate debt.
-This certification was required and performed each month during FY 2013-14 and FY 2012-13.
+This certification was required and performed each month during FY 2015-16 and FY 2014-15.
 Because the program's ability to convert variable-rate debt to fixed-rate debt was higher than the amount of variable-rate debt outstanding each month, as evidenced by the program's variable-rate take-out capacity, the State needed to take no further action.
-For June 2014, the program's variable-rate take-out capacity was calculated to be \$264,506,878, which was \$193,356,878 higher than the variable-rate debt exposure of \$71,150,000.
-For June 2013, the program's variable-rate take-out capacity was calculated to be \$261,559,818, which was \$190,409,818 higher than the variable-rate debt exposure of \$71,150,000.
+For June 2016, the program's variable-rate take-out capacity was calculated to be \$391,698,779, which was \$320,548,779 higher than the variable-rate debt exposure of \$71,150,000.
+For June 2015, the program's variable-rate take-out capacity was calculated to be \$349,653,099, which was \$278,503,099 higher than the variable-rate debt exposure of \$71,150,000.

 On November 23, 2010, Moody's Investors Service affirmed its rating on the State's petroleum inspection fee revenue bonds at "Aa2."
-On May 21, 2013, Fitch Ratings affirmed its rating on the State's petroleum inspection fee revenue bonds at "AA."
+On March 15, 2016, Standard & Poor's Ratings Services affirmed its rating on the State's petroleum inspection fee revenue bonds at "AA."
+On May 4, 2015, Fitch Ratings affirmed its rating on the State's petroleum inspection fee revenue bonds at "AA."
 One of the rationales cited by Fitch Ratings for the affirmation of its rating was that inspection fees have consistently provided satisfactory coverage of debt service.

-6. DEBT AUTHORITY FOR THE PROGRAM
+DEBT AUTHORITY FOR THE PROGRAM 6.

 Wisconsin Statutes authorize the program to issue revenue obligations not to exceed \$386,924,000 in principal amount, excluding any obligations that have been defeased under a cash optimization program administered by the Building Commission.
-To date, the balance of statutorily authorized revenue obligations has been issued.
+As of June 30, 2016, the balance of statutorily authorized revenue obligations has been issued.
 In addition to this limit on principal amount, the Building Commission may authorize the issuance of an unlimited amount of additional revenue obligations to fund or refund outstanding revenue obligations, to pay issuance and administrative costs, to make any necessary deposits to reserve funds, or to pay accrued or capitalized interest.